alexgerdes/ask2elle/docs/Loads.md

 ```haskell
 hsc_env <- getSession
 ```
-The session was setted up when we were calling `runGhcT` function, check `newHscEnv` for specific values.
+The session was setted up when we were calling `runGhcT` function, check `newHscEnv` for concrete values.

 So far, we have already performed `setFlags` which modifies the dynamic flag field, `hs_dflags`, and `setTarget` which modifies `hsc_targets` field.

 ## (errs, mod_graph) <- depanalPartial excluded_mods allow_dup_roots
 The command is in effect `depanalPartial [] false`

 # depanalPartial